kaywina/docs-layer/tech-blog/blog/2025-09-09-zendesk-python-client.md

 Save the downloaded OpenAI spec into your project, for example as `openapi/oas.yaml`.

 :::tip
-If you haven't yet download an OpenAI file, try using the one for the [Zendesk Help Center](https://developer.zendesk.com/api-reference/help_center/help-center-api/introduction/#download-openapi-file).
+If you haven't downloaded an OpenAI file yet, try using the one for the [Zendesk Help Center](https://developer.zendesk.com/api-reference/help_center/help-center-api/introduction/#download-openapi-file).
 :::

 Some additional notes: